OPCFoundation/UA-.NETStandard/README.md

    - To connect to another OPC UA server specify the server as first argument and type e.g. `dotnet run --project NetCoreConsoleClient.csproj -a opc.tcp://myserver:51210/UA/SampleServer`.
 1. If not using the `-a` auto accept option, on first connection, or after certificates were renewed, the server may have refused the client certificate.
 Check the server and client folder **%LocalApplicationData%/OPC Foundation/CertificateStores/RejectedCertificates** for rejected certificates.
 To approve a certificate copy it to the **%LocalApplicationData%/OPC Foundation/CertificateStores/UA Applications** folder.
 1. Retry step 3 to connect using a secure connection.

-### Others
-Please refer README.md in each sample projects.

 ### What happened to the OPC UA Web Telemetry sample?
 The web telemetry sample was removed as there is a much more complete (and better looking!) solution now available [here](https://github.com/azure/azure-iot-connected-factory).
 You can try this new solution, called "Connected Factory", out [here](http://www.azureiotsuite.com).